hashini596/hashini596/README.md

 🚀 **About Me**

 Hi there!
-I’m an undergraduate at Sabaragamuwa University of Sri Lanka, with a strong drive to turn ideas into digital experiences.
+I’m an undergraduate at **Faculty of Computing ,Sabaragamuwa University of Sri Lanka** , with a strong drive to turn ideas into digital experiences.

 💻 Passionate about crafting clean, interactive, and user-friendly web and mobile applications.